MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     start_file* = {file}

-The :code:`start_file` keyword sets the name of the start file for an MD simulation of any kind.
+The :code:`start_file` keyword sets the name of the :ref:`restartFile` file for an MD simulation of any kind.

-RPMD_Start_File
+.. _rpmdstartfileKey:

+RPMD Start File
 ===============

 .. admonition:: Key